 Terms and Conditions of Online Play

 In this document, "the user" refers to ANY people using the device (could include family members, friends, children, etc).
 If new people begin using the device, it is your responsibility to familiarize them with these terms and conditions.
-"We" refers to Abstract Software Inc and its employees.
+"We" and "us" refers to Abstract Software Inc and its employees.

 No guarantee of service

 It is our intention to provide online service to the user at all times, however, we cannot guarantee online service to the user.
 There are times when online service will not be available.
 You are agreeing to the possibility of the user receiving no service whatsoever.

 We are notifying you that we store the user's device-id on our game servers, for the purpose of stopping people from receiving free online service, among other things.
 At some point in the future, we may stop storing the user's device-id.
 The device-id files are not linked to the user's username on our servers, so if there is a data breach, usernames and device-ids can't be correlated easily.

 What is the user's device-id?
 It depends on which version of Unity the game is using, and what operating system the user is using.
 The user's device-id is retrieved using the Unity/C# value "SystemInfo.deviceUniqueIdentifier".
 The string returned by this value is out of our control, and is not guaranteed to be non-sensitive.
 For more information, please refer to Unity documentation.

 We cannot guarantee the security of the user's data stored on our servers.
 Not much data is stored other than the user's device id and data relating to their friends list, and those values are not stored together, so as far as we are concerned, the two cannot be correlated easily.

 We own all of the user's data that is exchanged between the user and our game servers, and we have the right to view, delete, modify, or otherwise change the user's game files (stored on the server) as we need to, for whatever reason we feel.